 After receiving basic training during the set-up process you should be able to manage the majority of functions yourself.

-Technical support is a must on any tool or software you invest in.
+Technical support is a must for any tool or software you invest in.
 Although we have just said in the paragraph above that your solutions should be simple enough to operate yourself, we understand that there are always times when you need a little help.
 Especially when you are first setting up, if the system gets updated, or if you are actioning major changes on any of your platforms.

 This technical support should be part of the package that you bought when you chose your catalog data management tool.